“The information he presented was useful, actionable and timely.”

-Dan has seven years of speaking experience with audiences ranging from 20 to over 1,000.
-He’s spoken at some of the world’s most prestigious companies including Google, IBM, Time Warner, CitiGroup, Oracle, NBC Universal, McGraw-Hill and Siemens, as well as some of the most notable schools, including Harvard Business School, Stanford, Cornell and MIT.
+Dan has seven years of speaking experience with audiences ranging from 20 to over 3,000.
+He’s spoken at some of the world’s most prestigious companies including Google, Fidelity, Thompson Reuters, IBM, Time Warner, CitiGroup, Oracle, NBC Universal, Mass Mutual, McGraw-Hill and Siemens, as well as some of the most notable schools, including Harvard Business School, Stanford, Cornell and MIT.
 He’s also spoken at some of the largest conferences in the personal development field, including the SHRM Annual Conference, the ASTD International Conference, the HCI Strategic Talent Acquisition Conference and more.
-His keynotes focus on helping companies learn how to recruit, manage and sell to Generation Y, as well as career advice for students and young professionals and personal branding.
+His keynotes focus on helping companies engage with Millennials and build the workforce of tomorrow.

 Dan’s presentations are content driven, thought provoking and focus on business results.
 He will customize each presentation to match the audience.